 - increase the ability of the state’s intermediary capacity-building organizations to leverage additional training and financial resources to assist small to midsize nonprofits to develop performance measurement systems and other management competencies.

-The approach of BBVT is to use the trust and mutual regard established by the consortium partners serving small to midsize nonprofits to provide both basic and intensive training in performance measurement, and specifically in RBA.
-BBVT creates a networked response to nonprofit capacity building throughout Vermont that leverages and expands current efforts in systems of performance measurement.
-Six trusted intermediary capacity-building organizations collaborate on BBVT: Lead agency Marlboro College, Common Good Vermont, the Vermont Commission on National and Community Service, United Way of Chittenden County, United Ways of Vermont, and the Vermont Community Foundation.
+Build on the success of Benchmarks for a Better Vermont, we use the trust and mutual regard established by the consortium partners serving small to midsize nonprofits to provide both basic and intensive training in performance measurement, and specifically in RBA.
+We create a networked response to nonprofit capacity building throughout Vermont that leverages and expands current efforts in systems of performance measurement.
+This work is made possible by partnership and collaboration with intermediary capacity-building organizations including; including but not limited to, United Way of Chittenden County, United Ways of Vermont, and the Vermont Community Foundation.

 To maximize the long-term sustainability of these efforts, we

-- invest in creating a qualified and experienced team of trainers,
+- partner with qualified and experienced team of trainers,

 - use a variety of facilitation/teaching strategies shown to be effective at instituting organization-level change within small and midsize nonprofits, and